2022 Salford City Council election

 The 2022 Salford City Council election took place on 5 May 2022 along with other local elections across the United Kingdom.
 One third—20 out of 60—of councillor seats on Salford City Council were up for election.

 As with the previous council election in 2021, the Labour Party maintained its longstanding control of the council; Labour lost 3 seats, bringing down its total to 49 of the council's 60 seats.
 The Conservatives won one additional seat and the Liberal Democrats won two seats.
+Average city-wide turnout was 25.20%, compared with the overall average turnout of 33.6% for England.

 Background

 History

 The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
 Salford was a district of the Greater Manchester metropolitan county.
 The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
 The Greater Manchester Combined Authority was created in 2011 and began electing the mayor of Greater Manchester from 2017, which was given strategic powers covering a region coterminous with the former Greater Manchester metropolitan county.

 Since its formation, Salford City Council has continuously been under Labour control.
 In the most recent council election in 2021, all seats in Salford were up to election due to new boundaries.
 Labour won fifty-two seats, the Conservatives won seven and the Liberal Democrats won one.

 As the Local Government Boundary Commission for England produced new boundaries for Manchester ahead of the 2021 election, meaning that the 2021 elections were all-out, with all councillors being elected before returning to electing by thirds, candidates up for re-election in 2022 are those who came third in each ward in 2021.